-For FY 2016, health care premiums were expected to increase 10.9%, \$482,361.
-The Town and School administration and the Insurance Advisory Committee continued to explore ways to reduce health care costs while at the same time improve overall health and wellness of employees.
-We anticipate the need to change insurance carriers to see a smaller increase of 4.7% or \$211,849.
-In addition, the establishment of a wellness committee has been instrumental in providing additional opportunities for all employees to improve their physical health and well-being.
-At this time, as Franklin's Insurance Advisory Committee continues to work towards keeping premium increases to a minimum, the Town and its employees have obtained significant cost savings over the past several years.
+For FY2017, health care premiums are expected to increase 7.5%, \$428,612.
+The Town and School administration and the Insurance Advisory Committee continue to explore ways to reduce health care costs while at the same time improve overall health and wellness of employees.
+With a recent change of health insurance carriers, we remain hopeful that premium increases will be minimal.
+At this time Franklin's Insurance Advisory Committee continues to work towards this goal and recognizes the significant cost savings that the Town and its employees have realized over the past several years.
 We are encouraged by this level of collaboration and we continue to explore additional cost containment measures.